Evolve-Community/brainproject/Extra/WebDesksite/Frontend/README.md

-COPY of <Some website>
-with information about the project.
+Copy of any nice open source website with added information about the project.